AerSale: Certifications

+In December 2023, the FAA approved the AerAware headset device SKYLENS as part of an enhanced flight vision system.

 Acquisitions

 AerSale's first acquisition came in 2009 when it acquired 44 McDonnell Douglas DC-8-70 series aircraft from a major international logistics company.
-The McDonnell Douglas DC-8-70 series aircraft is powered by the CFM56/F108 aircraft engine, variants of which power most of the world's airliners.

 In May 2010, AerSale acquired the assets of Great Southwest Aviation located at the Roswell International Air Center in Roswell, New Mexico.
 In late 2010, AerSale acquired 19 Boeing 747-400 aircraft from Japan Airlines, representing two-thirds of the JAL fleet of 747-400s.

-In 2012, AerSale acquired 25 of Saudi Airlines' McDonnell Douglas MD-90 aircraft.
-All of these aircraft have been dismantled in Roswell and recycled for their engines and component parts.

-In July 2015 AerSale acquired Aero Mechanical Industries, Inc. (AMI), located in Rio Rancho, New Mexico, to expand its component overhaul services to include aero structures.
-AMI is a global provider of maintenance, repair and overhaul (MRO) of both metallic and composite airframe components and accessories including nacelles, inlet cowls, thrust reversers, and primary/secondary flight controls.
-In 2018 AMI was rebranded AerSale Component Solutions.
+In 2012, AerSale acquired 25 of Saudi Airlines's McDonnell Douglas MD-90 aircraft.
+In July 2015, AerSale acquired Aero Mechanical Industries, Inc. (AMI), located in Rio Rancho, New Mexico, to expand its component overhaul services to include aero structures.
+In 2018, AMI was rebranded AerSale Component Solutions.

-In November 2018, AerSale acquired Avborne, located in Miami, Florida, further expanding its component MRO platform to include overhaul capability for hydraulic, pneumatic, electrical, landing gear and other aircraft components.

-In June 2019, AerSale acquired airframe parts specialist Qwest Air Parts, Inc. to add scale to its offering of airframe used serviceable material (USM).
+In November 2018, AerSale acquired Avborne, located in Miami, Florida, to include overhaul capability for hydraulic, pneumatic, and landing gear.
+In June 2019, AerSale acquired airframe parts specialist Qwest Air Parts to add scale to its offering of airframe used serviceable material.

-In December 2019, AerSale announces a business combination to be completed in 2020.
+AerSale Corp. and Monocle Acquisition Corporation announced their merger in December 2019, with an implied enterprise value of about US$430 million.
+The deal was revised in September 2020, with a lower value of about US$300 million.
+The combined company, named AerSale Corporation, began trading on Nasdaq under the ticker symbol "ASLE" in December 2020.